If you are selling FSBO in NYC but not listed in RLS, trying to co-broke with a buyer’s agent can seem like a nightmare.

 Buyer’s agents avoid showing FSBO listings to their buyers

 Another reason why for sale by agent listings are preferable for buyers’ brokers is the fact that cobroking is institutionalized and in some cases contractual by default.
-For example, in most regions’ Multiple Listing Services (MLS), which is a network of interbroker databases affiliated with the National Association of Realtors (NAR), broker commissions entered are contractual, sometimes because members are required to sign a mandatory co-broking agreement with all other members before they are allowed to join.
+For example, in most regions’ Multiple Listing Services (MLS), which is a network of interbroker databases affiliated with the National Association of Realtors (NAR), broker commissions entered into the MLS are contractual, sometimes because members are required to sign a mandatory co-broking agreement with all other members before they are allowed to join.

-Buyer’s agents don’t see FSBO listings which aren’t listed in RLS
+Buyer’s agents don’t see FSBO listings which are not listed in RLS

 If you’ve already listed your home For Sale By Owner on a popular property search website, you will be flooded with inquiries from brokers.
 Therefore, you may be tempted to say: brokers have already contacted me, therefore my listing already has full exposure to buyer’s agents.

 The reality is that this couldn’t be further from the truth.
 While it’s true that the occasional buyer’s agent with an actual client may stumble upon your listing through a consumer property search portal, the reality is that most brokers who contact FSBO sellers don’t have any buyers and are really just looking to harass you and trick you into hiring them and paying 6% commission.

 Hauseit FSBO sellers also enjoy a multitude of other benefits through our listing service, such as reduced broker harassment and up to two free professionally managed open houses.